Skip to content

 Creative Practitioner and Next Steps

-Having established a clear direction for the eye-spy wall art, our next step was to find creative practitioner to bring the children’s ideas to life.
+Having established a clear direction for the eye-spy wall art, our next step was to find a creative practitioner to bring the children’s ideas to life.
 After an extensive recruitment process*, the library working group appointed Jessi Illustrates to design and create our wall art.
-A location for the artwork has been decided within the children’s library and after a few sketches that we have all revised together, our final design is ready to be supersized!
-Jessi will be painting the design live during library opening hours on 16th – 18th September and 23-25 September 2025.
-Following the installation, Jessi will be delivering 6 workshops in the library to engage library users, both established and new, in the eye-spy art piece.
-Watch this space for more information!
+A location for the artwork was decided within the children’s library and after a few sketches that were revised together, the final design was signed off ready for the September installation.

 *Having had many fabulous applications, we decided that arts co-op Paper Rhino had so many skills and so much experience that would be fabulous for an art project aimed at teens and young people so… Coming soon: Wall art project number two, this time with embedded Augmented Reality aspects!